-21.3 Retroactive Start Dates
+21.2.1 Retroactive Start Dates

-Retroactive start dates for DD Waiver services are generally not allowable.
-Retroactive start dates may only be approved by DDSD in extenuating circumstances if, at a minimum:
+Retroactive start dates for DD Waiver services are not allowable unless approved under extenuating circumstances.
+Retroactive start dates may only be approved by DDSD if, at a minimum:

-- 1. There is a current SFOC for the provider; and - 2.
-The service type, amount, and start date were discussed and agreed to by the person and guardian in the planning and budget development process.
+- 1. There is a current SFOC for the provider; - 2.
+The service type, amount, and start date were discussed and agreed to by the person and guardian in the planning and budget development process; - 3.
+The service was actually provided; and - 4.
+Applicable providers identify improvement practices to avoid future issues.

-21.4 Recording Keeping and Documentation Requirements
+21.3 Recording Keeping and Documentation Requirements